Why Choose OPI?

 Identifying and pursuing their own interests helps our participants see life‘s potential and begin to move forward.
 Through life coaching sessions and specialization, we help clients develop persistence and resilience: persistence to set and meet goals, and resilience to persevere when life gets hard.

-In order for any transitional program like ours to work, each young adult must first read as much as they can about it, enough to begin to understand that, if he/she enrolls, they will be able to start to:
+In order for any treatment or transitional program like OPI to work, each young adult must first read as much as they can about it, enough to begin to understand that, if he/she enrolls, they will be able to start to:

 - move forward with their live

 - not “regress” but actually “progress” just like everybody else their age